-A new viral video from Pampers starring John Legend and his kids — building on Legend’s popular “Stinky Booty” song — makes a strong (and pretty adorable) statement about the changing role of fathers in our culture.
+A new viral video from Pampers starring John Legend and his kids — building on Legend’s popular “Stinky Booty” song — makes a strong (and pretty sweet) statement about the changing role of fathers in our culture.

-The video features Legend changing his baby son Miles, with his toddler daughter Luna (the original muse for the song) adorably assisting by handing him wipes, before the camera pans out to feature a large posse of other “baby wearing” dads and operatically belting out Legend’s song.
+The video features Legend changing his baby son Miles, with his toddler daughter Luna (the original muse for the song) adorably assisting by handing him wipes, before the camera pans out to a large posse of other “baby wearing” dads, operatically belting out Legend’s song.
 The dads part to reveal Maroon 5’s frontman Adam Levine, a father of two, leaning over his youngest daughter on a changing table, promising, “Daddy’s gonna clean it up.”
 Then the front door opens, and in walks Chrissy Teigen, finding herself in the middle of the joyful, celebratory scene.

 Sure, the spot is cute.
 But it also captures a monumental shift in American culture in which dads are owning the parental reins with as much gusto and competence as moms.
 In fact, 21st century iterations of fatherhood and motherhood have converged and melded into something decidedly less gender-specific and far more democratic.